 Alliant Credit Union offers a wide range of both specialty and traditional mortgage products.
 It also provides a healthy blend of online convenience with personal phone support from your loan officer.
 However, the credit union does lack when it comes to government-backed loans, making this mortgage lender out of reach for many potential borrowers.

-If you want to explore unique mortgages beyond an FHA, Alliant is an excellent choice, especially for first-time homebuyers with little cash for a down payment.
+If you would like to explore unique mortgages beyond an FHA, Alliant is an excellent choice, especially for first-time homebuyers with little cash for a down payment.